sajeesh84/sajeeshnair.com/content/posts/Trust Battery.md

 3. you show the person how it needs to be done and let him iterate.
 4. most importantly you plan sufficient buffer to allow one of the 3 solutions above.

-**What does trust mean really?**
+## What does trust really mean?

 I tend to think of trust in two independent lanes:

-1. Trust of Motivation/Intention: Is the person motivated enough to deliver on a task with 100% commitment?
+1. **Trust of Motivation/Intention:** Is the person motivated enough to deliver on a task with 100% commitment?
-2. Trust of Ability: Does the person have the actual skills and knowledge to complete the task?
+2. **Trust of Ability:** Does the person have the actual skills and knowledge to complete the task?

 Without Motivation, Ability is of no use.
 If there is Motivation, lack of Ability can be bridged given time(implies hard work).